Conformal Geometric Algebra and Galilean Spacetime: Abstract

 \section{Abstract}

-This paper explores the use of geometric algebra to study the Galilean spacetime and its physical implications.
-The authors introduce the concept of geometric algebra and its advantages over tensor algebra for describing physical phenomena.
-They define the Galilean-spacetime algebra (GSTA) as a geometric algebra generated by a four-dimensional vector space with a degenerate metric.
-They show how the GSTA can be used to represent Galilean transformations, rotations, translations, and boosts.
-The authors also derive the general form of Galilean transformations in the GSTA and show how they preserve the scalar product and the pseudoscalar.
-They develop a tensor formulation of Galilean electromagnetism using the GSTA and show how it reduces to the usual Maxwell equations in the non-relativistic limit.
-They introduce the concept of Galilean spinors as elements of the minimal left ideals of the GSTA and show how the Galilean spinors can be used to construct the Levy-Leblond equation for a free electron and its matrix representation.
-They provide a suitable matrix representation for the Galilean gamma matrices and the Galilean pseudoscalar.
-They relate the GSTA to the four component dual numbers introduced by Majernik to express Galilean transformations and show how the dual numbers can be used to develop a Newton-Cartan theory of gravity.
-The paper concludes by summarizing the main results and suggesting some possible applications and extensions of the GSTA.
+This paper explores the application of geometric algebra to Galilean spacetime and its physical implications.
+We introduce the Galilean Spacetime Algebra (GSTA), a five-dimensional conformal geometric algebra (CGA) generated by a specific metric, and demonstrate its utility in representing special Galilean transformations, rotations, and boosts.
+The general form of special Galilean transformations within the GSTA is derived, demonstrating their preservation.
+While the tensor formulation of Galilean electromagnetism is well-established, our work offers a fresh insight by deriving it from a geometric algebra perspective, utilizing the GSTA, and demonstrates how it seamlessly reduces to the familiar Maxwell equations in the non-relativistic limit.
+A significant aspect of this research is the introduction of Galilean spinors as elements of the minimal left ideals of the GSTA.
+We illustrate how these spinors can be utilized to construct the Lévy-Leblond equation for a free electron, along with its corresponding matrix representation.
+Furthermore, we establish a connection between the GSTA and the four-component dual numbers introduced by Majernik, suggesting pathways for developing a covariant formulation of Newtonian gravity.
+This work not only clarifies the geometric interpretation of Galilean symmetries but also opens avenues for future research in non-relativistic physics, highlighting the advantages of using CGA in this context.